goldenskygiang/COMP2020-P2-RISCV/documentation.md

 |0**10**0011|S-type|Bit 4 is off and bit 5 is on|
 |0110**1**11|U-type|Bit 2 is on|

 Note that, in this circuit design, a format named IL-type is defined.
-IL-type is a subset of I-type format specifically for the `LB` and `LW` instructions to differentiate from other I-type instructions `ADDI, ANDI, ORI, XORI, SLTI`.
+IL-type is a subset of I-type format specific to the `LB` and `LW` instructions to differentiate from other I-type instructions `ADDI, ANDI, ORI, XORI, SLTI`.
 It is not an official specification in RISC-V documentation; rather it is a convention for this project only.

 ### Register file interface